ashish-kamboj/Coding-with-R/ML_DS_Questions.md

   - ALS recommender is a matrix factorization algorithm that uses Alternating Least Squares with Weighted-Lamda-Regularization (ALS-WR).
 It factors the user to item matrix A into the user-to-feature matrix U and the item-to-feature matrix M: It runs the ALS algorithm in a parallel fashion.
 The ALS algorithm should uncover the latent factors that explain the observed user to item ratings and tries to find optimal factor weights to minimize the least squares between predicted and actual ratings.

 - **Alternating least squares algorithm (ALS)**
+  - It holds one part of a model constant and doing OLS on the rest; then assuming the OLS coefficients and holding that part of the model constant to do OLS on the part of the model that was held constant the first time.
+The process is repeated until it converges.
+It's a way of breaking complex estimation or optimizations into linear pieces that can be used to iterate to an answer.

 - How to visualize the data pattern in dataset having large number of featues (Know this will help in type of algorithm to fit)?